DoctorEww/software-assurance/Design.md

   - *Threat ID: 17*
     - Threat Name: Data Flow Encrypted Response Is Potentially Interrupted
-    - Justification: Rerequest data
+    - Justification: Re-request data
     - Existing Mitigations: BitWarden implements the JSLib function [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) combination to ensure the request is fulfilled with acceptable promises.
 Should responses be delayed, the await function will suspend execution until the returned promise is fulfilled or rejected.
     - Notable Gap: None

   - *Threat ID: 18*
     - Threat Name: 1.0 Bitwarden Desktop Application May be Subject to Elevation of Privilege Using Remote Code Execution
-    - Justification: Input sanitization and valildation is used to sanitize all input coming from remote sources.
+    - Justification: Input sanitization and validation is used to sanitize all input coming from remote sources.
     - Existing Mitigations: While synchronizations to and from the BitWarden server are *carefully* and *consistently* [authenticated](https://github.com/bitwarden/jslib/blob/8f177e2d3a879b854db5c6e6d7d386b24d637a66/common/src/services/sync.service.ts#L288), the codebase is [signed](https://github.com/DoctorEww/software-assurance/blob/main/Utility/Signed.jpg) to ensure tampering is minimized, and Azure [upload sanitization](https://github.com/bitwarden/jslib/blob/8f177e2d3a879b854db5c6e6d7d386b24d637a66/common/src/services/azureFileUpload.service.ts) is used to put information on the server, it appears the BitWarden assumes data *returning* from the server is trustworthy.
 The only exhibition of server data validation occurs when a [vault timeout](https://github.com/bitwarden/jslib/blob/32774561f37bdcf9abb80276c5d1958b7ec192de/angular/src/components/settings/vault-timeout-input.component.ts) occurs.
     - Notable Gap: **All data going to the server is trustworthy and the codebase is signed, but direct downloads aren't sanitized.**

   - *Threat ID: 19*
     - Threat Name: Elevation by Changing the Execution Flow in 1.0 Bitwarden Desktop Application
     - Justification: Input validation and sanitization is used to ensure all code entering the application is scrubbed.
-    - Existing Mitigations: BitWarden uses the a [validation Service](https://github.com/bitwarden/jslib/blob/1016bbfb9eb28c220de8d2ab86d1f2757328f254/angular/src/services/validation.service.ts) via jslib to validate input.
+    - Existing Mitigations: BitWarden uses a [validation Service](https://github.com/bitwarden/jslib/blob/1016bbfb9eb28c220de8d2ab86d1f2757328f254/angular/src/services/validation.service.ts) via JSLib to validate input.
     - Notable Gap: **While user input is scrubbed, the validation process is not explicit, thus, due to a lack of clarity, flaws could exist.**

   - *Threat ID: 20*